fondationmerieux/labbook_python/README.md

 You can have a look at [CHANGELOG.md](CHANGELOG.md) for changes to the program.

 Changes to the analyses repository are documented in [analyzes.md](doc/analyzes.md)

+## Production architecture

+The architecture of the standard LabBook installation is described in [architecture.md](doc/architecture.md).

 ## Backups